spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 # 👋 Greetz

-All the CTI and threat intel nerds out there, dc225, <a href="https://cybersecuritystickers.com/">Cybersecurity Stickers</a>, & people hunting down scammers.
+All the CTI and threat intel nerds out there, dc225, <a href="https://cybersecuritystickers.com/">Cybersecurity Stickers</a>, neQx, rj2, & people hunting down scammers.

 Please share this list with any other researchers you know that might find it useful <3